Phillips Square: History

 In 1842, the square was first laid out in what was then a wealthy residential area on the fringe of the city of Montreal.
-The first merchant to open a business on Phillips Square was Alfred Joyce; “the high class caterer and confectioner” and one-time mayor of the town of Outremont who built an elegant shop on the south side of the square in 1878.
+The first merchant to open a business on Phillips Square was Alfred Joyce, a quality caterer and confectioner and one-time mayor of the town of Outremont who built an elegant shop on the south side of the square in 1878.
 In 1891, Morgan's department store established itself on the north side of the square.
 That site is of particular interest to visitors from the United States because Confederate President Jefferson Davis sent his family to live in Montreal during the American Civil War.
-A brass plaque installed on the west side of the store, today called The Bay, was dedicated to his memory.
+A brass plaque installed on the west side of the store, today called The Bay, (Note: Morgan's was bought by the Hudson's Bay Company in the 1960s and the store with the brass plaque began operating as The Bay and continued to do so until its dissolution in 2025 .) was dedicated to his memory.
 Davis came in 1867 to stay in John Lovell’s house, which then stood on the site.
 The plaque was removed in 2017.

 The head office of Henry Birks and Sons was built soon after on the west side of the square in 1894.
 The fast food outlet on the corner of the east side of Phillips Square was the site of Montreal’s first art gallery, which was inaugurated by the governor general of Canada, Sir John Campbell, 9th Duke of Argyll (also known as the Marquis of Lorne) in 1879.
 When its collection grew, it eventually moved to the present-day Montreal Museum of Fine Arts.
 On the south side of the square, where Alfred Joyce once had his pastry shop, is the Canada Cement Building, built in 1921.
 Designed by Barott and Blackader, the dignified 10-storey building was the first office tower to be built completely of reinforced concrete.
 Canada Cement was founded by Max Aitken, later Lord Beaverbrook, and Barott convinced him to use concrete in the building of his head office to advertise his cement-based products.
 The building was considered avant-garde when it opened because it was the first skyscraper in Montreal to have an underground parking garage, and there were then only a few automobiles on the road.